OpenVoiceOS/community-docs/docs/ht_skills_install.md

-# Installing New Skills
+# How do I - Installing Skills

-There are a few ways to install skills in ovos.
-The preferred way is with `pip` and a `setup.py` file.
+This section will help you to understand what a skill is and how to install and use skills with OVOS

 ## Finding Skills

 Most skills are found throughout github.
 The official skills can be found with a simple search in the [OVOS github page](https://github.com/orgs/OpenVoiceOS/repositories?q=skill&type=all&language=&sort=).
 There are a few other places they can be found.
 [Neon AI](https://github.com/NeonGeckoCom) has several skills, and a search through github will for sure find more.

 ## Installing a found skill
+There are a few ways to install skills in ovos.
+The preferred way is with `pip` and a `setup.py` file.

 ### pip install